evitolins/StoreFront.js/README.md

 A store.js extension adding a basic data schema, value defaults, and input validation.

+> NOTE: This project is currently in alpha.
+Features may not yet work as advertised.

 ## What?
 StoreFront allows users to set a schema/default values for store.js.